DEFRA/ffc-jenkins-pipeline-library/README.md

 ### destroyInfrastructure
 This will tear down infrastructure provisioned by `provisionInfrastructure` and should be called when a PR is closed.
 It only requires the repo name and pr number and a single call to tear down all the infrastructure created, which may have taken several calls to `provisionInfrastructure`

+### provisionPrDatabaseRoleAndSchema

+Creates a Postgres database role and schema for use by a PR.

+It takes six parameters:
+- a string describing the Jenkins secret text credentials ID that contains database host to connect to
+- a string describing the database name that the schema will be created in
+- a string describing the Jenkins usernamePassword credentials ID that contains the database user and password
+- a string describing the Jenkins usernamePassword credentials ID that contains the password for the role that will be created
+- a string describing the PR number, e.g. `53`
+- (optional, default=`false`) a boolean to determine if the SQL commands to create the PR role and schema include the `IF NOT EXISTS` logic.
+If `true` the SQL commands **will not** error if the schema and/or role already exist.
+If `false` (the default) the SQL commands **will** error if the schema and/or role already exist and the pipeline wil exit.

+It returns a list containing:
+- the PR schema created
+- the PR role created

+### destroyPrDatabaseRoleAndSchema

+Drops a Postgres database PR role and schema.

+It takes four parameters:
+- a string describing the Jenkins secret text credentials ID that contains database host to connect to
+- a string describing the database name containing the schema
+- a string describing the Jenkins usernamePassword credentials ID that contains the database user and password
+- a string describing the PR number, e.g. `53`

 ### getCSProjVersion